Why do we have to pay for car parking?

 Is it possible to reserve a parking space?

-Generally, it is not possible to reserve a car parking space except for certain specific University events or for individuals detailed within the University’s VIP Guest Parking Guidelines.
-The University’s parking reservations policy is currently under review.
+Generally, it is not possible to reserve a car parking space except for certain specific University events or for individuals detailed within the University’s Guest Car Parking and Reservations Policy.
+The University’s policy is currently under review.
 Details of any changes will be communicated in updated versions of this document and within the Estates & Campus Services Car Parking web page.

 Why doesn’t the University build more car parking spaces?